thorchain/Yggdrasil-protocol/docs/whitepaper-en.md

 _Figure: Sharding Concept_

-One of the first sharding proposals for modern blockchain was ELASTICO.
-Similar approaches, such as early sharding proposals for Bitcoin based on Merklix trees and Zillqua share the same property of only focusing on one of the two components: state or transactions.
+One of the first sharding proposals for modern blockchain was ELASTICO [5].
+Similar approaches, such as early sharding proposals for Bitcoin based on [Merklix trees](https://www.deadalnix.me/2016/11/06/using-merklix-tree-to-shard-block-validation/ )  and [Zillqua](https://docs.zilliqa.com/whitepaper.pdf ) share the same property of only focusing on one of the two components: state or transactions.
 This means they either improve transaction throughput or a node’s storage requirements, but not both.
-Ethereum’s sharding solution is still in active research.
+[Ethereum’s sharding solution](https://github.com/ethereum/wiki/wiki/Sharding-FAQs ) is still in active research.
 However, the goal of Ethereum sharding is to shard state, as well as transaction processing.
 In a linked list of blocks is sequential.
 Splitting up a Blockchain into different shards requires a more hierarchical approach.
 A number of individual chains are created, one for each shard.
 In order to maintain the overall chain, these shards need to somehow connect to the main chain.
 Ethereum introduces a hierarchy of four node types for this purpose:
 Super full-nodes maintain every collation and the main chain.
 They also integrate collations from different shards into main chain blocks.